zeric11/DoubleRatchetMessenger/README.md

 bash client_demo_Bob.sh
 ```

-Once connected, ALice and Bob are able to send and receive encrypted messages from each other through the server.
+Once connected, Alice and Bob are able to send and receive encrypted messages from each other through the server.